Jaminafa/alx-system-engineering-devops/0x02-shell_redirections/README.md

 Script 11-directories counts the number of directories and sub-directories in the current directory.
 Script 12-newest_files displays the 10 newest files in the current directory.
 Script 13-unique takes a list of words as input and prints only words that appear exactly once.
+Script 14-findthatword Displaylines containig the patter root from the file /etc/passwd.